Betting Exchanges vs. Sportsbooks

 Betting Exchanges:

-• On exchanges, odds are fluid, changing based on how users back or lay bets on specific outcomes.
+• On exchanges, the odds are fluid, changing based on how users back or lay bets on specific outcomes.

 Real-World Example: